-The IFRS 9 (2009) requirements represents a significant change from the existing requirements in IAS 39 in respect of financial assets.
+The IFRS 9 (2009) requirements represent a significant change from the existing requirements in IAS 39 in respect of financial assets.
 The standard contains two primary measurement categories for financial assets: amortised cost and fair value.
-A financial asset would be measured at amortised cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms gives rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
+A financial asset would be measured at amortised cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
 All other financial assets would be measured at fair value.
-The standard eliminates the existing IAS 39 categories of held to maturity, available-for -sale and loans and receivables.
-For an investment in an equity instrument which is not held for trading, the standard permits an irrevocable election, on initial recognition, on an individual share-by share basis, to present all fair value changes from the investment in other comprehensive income would ever be reclassified to profit or loss at a later date.
-However dividends of such investments are recognized in profit or loss, rather than other comprehensive income unless they clearly represent a partial recovery of the cost of the investment.
-Investments in equity instruments in respect for which an entity does not elect to present fair value changes in other comprehensive income would be measured at fair value with changes in fair value recognized in profit or loss.
+The standard eliminates the existing IAS 39 categories of held to maturity, available for sale and loans and receivables.
+For an investment in an equity instrument which is not held for trading, the standard permits an irrevocable election, on initial recognition, on an individual share-byshare basis, to present all fair value changes from the investment in other comprehensive income.
+No amount recognised in other comprehensive income would ever be reclassified to profit or loss at a later date.
+However dividends of such investments are recognised in profit or loss, rather than other comprehensive income, unless they clearly represent a partial recovery of the cost of the investment.
+Investments in equity instruments in respect for which an entity does not elect to present fair value changes in other comprehensive income would be measured at fair value, with changes in fair value recognised in profit or loss.